 I had always thought my ex-wife had loved me.
 When we married each other I thought we were going to be together forever and nothing could ever change that.
-At the start of 2017 she left me to be with her boss she just met and I slowly pieced everything together everything that would tell me that my marriage may have been a lie.
-I struggled with this realization for months, but after she told me the truth I was finally able to let it go.
+At the start of 2017 she left me to be with her boss she just met and I slowly pieced everything together, everything that would tell me that my marriage may have been a lie.
+I struggled with this realization for months, but after she told me the truth it hurt like hell.

 Let me first say that I know that she had some love for me.
 I’m not saying she was some type of monster.
 I mean, she married me, so she had some feelings for me.
 I don’t believe she had true love for me.
 Nothing that she would ever brag about or even something to remember in the future.
+She needed to find an escape from the family she hated.
 I always wonder what I would have told my past self because of this.
 Would I tell him to run?
 Would I tell him how much he would at least love her and the children he would have?
 Best not to think of it.

 I still remember my time in the military and one of my friends grabbing me telling me to divorce her.
 He had been to our house a few times and I can say there were problem with her at first.
 She wasn’t a good house wife and hardly did anything.
 He saw this and told me to get rid of her before we had children.
 I told him no because I loved her and she was depressed.
 She married a man right out of high school and moved across the country.
 I still don’t regret that decision.